Nashville and Eastern Railroad: Operations

+History

+The Nashville and Eastern was formed in the 1980s to reestablish freight service from Nashville to Lebanon and points east.
+The tracks that it operates were originally operated by the Tennessee Central Railway, which went out of business in 1968.

 On November 5, 2018, R.J.
-Corman Railroad Group announced that it had finalized an agreement to acquire both NERR and NWR as well as Transit Solution Group, operator of the Music City Star commuter trains.
+Corman Railroad Group announced that it had finalized an agreement to acquire both NERR and NWR as well as Transit Solution Group, operator of the WeGo Star commuter trains.
 Pending regulatory approval, R. J. Corman was expected to take over operations in January 2019.